XoopsModules25x/slideshow/docs/readme.txt

 Read Me First
 =============
-Slideshow is a XOOPS module to create slideshows.
-Currently there are three types of slideshow available in this module : Nivo Slider, Slick Slider and Marquee Slider
+Slideshow is a XOOPS module to create image slideshows.
+Currently there are two types of slideshow available in this module,  Nivo Slider and Slick Slider.